 We start with a simple example: anaglyph stereo.
 Anaglyph refers to 3D images that are meant to be viewed through red/cyan (or red/green or red/blue) glasses.
 The image contains two copies of the scene, one as viewed from the left eye, drawn using only red, and one as viewed from the right eye, drawn using only green and blue.
 When the image is viewed through red/cyan glasses, the left eye sees only the left-eye view of the scene and the right eye sees only the right-eye view of the scene.
 The result is what looks like a real 3D scene, with depth perception.
 The result isn't perfect, because screen colors and the color filters in the glasses aren't perfect.
 You will see some "ghosts," where part of the left-eye image gets through to the right eye or vice versa.
 Anaglyph stereo works best for monochrome images that contain only shades of gray.
 Color images are more problematic.
 There are several ways of separating the colors into left and right-eye images, none of them perfect.
-The one used in three.js works pretty well except for pure shades of red, which will only be visible to one eye.
+The one used in three.js works reasonably well.